Dalesandry/vanilla-web-apps/README.md

 <br /><br />

 ## This Project is Complete
 After finishing the to-do and calculator apps, and getting Node.js to work in serving these static pages, I consider this project finished.
-Additional apps can be added if desired.<br />
+Additional apps can be added if desired.
+<br /><br />
 I have two server files, one being how I managed routes in express.js and as second for plain Node.
 This was done to see what is abstracted from Node, compared to simpler route handling in express.
 <br /><br />